anisotropi4/siskin/README.md

 The Department of [Transport Trip End Model Presentation Program (TEMPro) software](https://www.gov.uk/government/publications/tempro-downloads) allows users to forecast trips by geographical area, transport mode and years of interest until 2051

-We use 2050 TEMPro model estimates of 12.47M total trips per day and 2.94M total number of trips at AM peak (07:00-10:00) to scale the total calculated East Midlands edge flow weights and then with an ambitious peak time range of 25% and 35% in 2050 for rail modal share as discussed below
+We use 2050 TEMPro model estimates of 12.47M total trips per day and 2.94M total number of trips at AM peak (07:00-10:00) to scale the total calculated East Midlands edge flow weights and then with an ambitious peak time range of 15% and 30% in 2050 for rail modal share as discussed below as these reflect

 ### East Midlands Rail Trip Modal Share Estimates